KangasZ/EurekaHelper/README.md

 This is a redistribution of the existing Eureka Helper Plugin.
 This is essentially the same plugin, however maintained and distributed by me instead of Snowy.

-In the short term I may support the official Eureka Helper plugin, however this is up to my own willingness to do so.
-Any further updates I do will be targeted here.

-This will also be distributed via my custom plugin repo.
+In the short term I will be maintaining the plugin as is with feature work being secondary to maintenance.
+This may change at any time, however once Snowy returns I intend to return all maintainer status to them.

 ## Installation